adikari/adikari/README.md

 <hr />

 <p align="left">
-I am a passionate software engineer with 10+ years of experience working in various stacks.
+I am a polyglot software engineer with 10+ years of experience working in various stacks.
 I use my software development skills to solve problems in meaningful ways while focusing on User Experience and Usability.
+I am passionate about programming and am always looking to sharpen my skills or acquire new ones.

 These days I am mostly working in AWS, Serverless and React.
 Other than my day job, I spend most of my time working on personal and open source projects.

-I’m currently working on a personal finance management tool built on Nextjs, GraphQL deployed in AWS.
+I’m currently working on a personal finance management tool built with Nextjs, GraphQL deployed in AWS.
 </p>

 <hr/>